DarssiniRamesh/futuristic-neon-landing-page-137250/react_tailwind_frontend/README.md

 - react-scroll
 - Google Fonts (Inter, Orbitron)
 - Font Awesome Icons
+- Supabase (realtime via @supabase/supabase-js)

 ## Quick Start
 - npm install
+- Create a .env file (see .env.example) and set:
+  - REACT_APP_SUPABASE_URL
+  - REACT_APP_SUPABASE_KEY
 - npm start

 Open http://localhost:3000

+## Realtime Demo
+A small floating indicator (bottom-left) shows Supabase realtime connection status and the number of events received.
+It subscribes to the 'messages' table by default and listens to all row events (INSERT/UPDATE/DELETE).

+To test:
+- Ensure your Supabase project has a 'messages' table in 'public' schema.
+- Insert or modify rows; you should see the event counter increase.

 ## Sections
 - Home (animated hero)